-A native of Ethiopia, Dr. Molla has made her home in the United States for the last ten years.
+Dr. Molla is a native of Ethiopia.
 In Ethiopia, she worked first as a children’s program director and then at the denominational level of the Ethiopian Evangelical Church Mekane Yesus (EECMY), where she collaborated with diverse ethnic groups, religious leaders, and national and international organizations that work for social justice, peace, and reconciliation of children.
-Her practical work with pastors, children and youth ministers, and theologians focused on empowering those most at risk to resist the social, cultural, and economic injustice that exposes children to risk.
-Dr. Molla’s work specifically analyzes the risks and unjust social and political practices that Ethiopian children face through a pastoral care practice of resistance, empowerment, liberation, and nurture to encourage holistic development and socially just ministerial and political practices for at-risk children.
+Her practical work with pastors, children, and youth ministers, and theologians focused on empowering those most at risk to resist the social, cultural, and economic injustice that exposes children to risk.
+Dr. Molla’s work specifically analyzes the risks and unjust social and political practices that children face through a pastoral care practice of resistance, empowerment, liberation, and nurture to encourage holistic development and socially just ministerial and political practices.